Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 Few months back, I started to build a prototype to manage expenses and all I needed was a `navbar` and a `card` style.
 Because of bad habits, I directly started to hunt for a UI framework which would provide me beautiful cards.
-After few hours of search, I realised how time consuming that was and most importantly it would be very unlikely that I find something tailored for me.
+After few hours of search, I realised how time consuming that was and most importantly how unlikely would it be for me to find something tailored for my needs.
 So I decided to do something that I should have done long ago - __Build my own tailored CSS/JS UI framework__.

 So today, I will share the whole process of creating the UI framework.
 This post is composed by two parts: